Mulch Calculator

 How the mulch calculator works

-We calculate the bed area (length × width for a rectangle, π × radius² for a circle), multiply by your depth (converted from inches to feet), and divide by 27 to get cubic yards.
-For bag counts, we divide the cubic feet by your bag size (typically 2 cu ft).
+We calculate the bed area (length × width for a rectangle, π × radius² for a circle), multiply by your depth, and convert to the selected unit (cubic yards in imperial, cubic meters in metric).
+For bags, we divide the volume by your bag size.

 How deep should the mulch be?

-- 2 inches — refresh coat on a bed that already has mulch; minimum for aesthetics.
+- 2 in / 5 cm — refresh coat on a bed that already has mulch; minimum for aesthetics.

-- 3 inches — the sweet spot for new beds: weed suppression, moisture retention, and it breathes.
+- 3 in / 7.5 cm — the sweet spot for new beds: weed suppression, moisture retention, and it breathes.

-- 4 inches — maximum for most plants; good for aggressive weed areas.
+- 4 in / 10 cm — maximum for most plants; good for aggressive weed areas.

-- Deeper than 4 inches — risks suffocating roots and causing "mulch volcano" damage to trees.
+- Deeper than 4 in / 10 cm — risks suffocating roots and causing "mulch volcano" damage to trees.

 Bags vs. bulk